 -Painting rainbows for hanging out on the window.

 No other toys are like LEGO!
 Fun guaranty for dad and son!
-During this quarantine, we did order more LEGO’s than usual, and was so worth it!
+During this quarantine, we did order more LEGO than usual, and was so worth it!
 Even if we have to help our boy to build it up again 100 times!
-For the first time, I’ve downloaded the LEGO Duplo App-Trains, I highly recommend for toddlers (App Store and Android)
+For the first time, I’ve downloaded the LEGO Duplo App-Trains, which I highly recommend for toddlers (App Store and Android)

 I don’t know in each part you are, in Switzerland, we are in the springtime!
 We had such a fantastic wetter in April, and there are cherry blossoms everywhere!
 Outside playing on nature, parks, a bike ride – wherever possible and safe for your family.

 5. Cooking/ Backing together

 Forget about the calories and use this time to prepare delicious recipes for your family.
-We hope we live only once quarantine every lifetime 🙂 Think about recipes or duties that the children can help, like backing a chocolate cake together!
+We hope we live only once quarantine every lifetime 🙂 Think about recipes or duties that the children can help with, like backing a chocolate cake together!

 6. Keep the family routine

-So important is keep correct times to eat, activities and sleep.
+So important is to keep correct times to eat, activities and sleep.
 Children need that, and it is easier for us parents as well.

 7. Home office